Showing posts with label Atari Super Pack. Show all posts

 Very few times I beat this sucker.
 It's a lot harder than anyone admits!

-Plane And Tank!
+Plane or Tank!

-Initially, Xenon's gameplay is neither fast nor furious - yet I still panic when something is chasing me and my little tank!
-The first level isn't really that difficult and you get to see a small selection of the baddies that the game was hiding up its sleeves.
-Heck, we even have ladybirds!
-There are more traditional defences that need blowing up, like aeroplanes and ground-based missile silos.
-So flipping between your two attack vessels now begins to prove fruitful those bonuses.
+Initially, Xenon's gameplay is neither fast nor furious - yet I still panic when something is chasing me!
+The first level isn't that difficult, and you get to see a small selection of the baddies that the game has up its sleeves (like ladybirds!).
+There are more traditional defences that need destroying, like aeroplanes and ground-based missile silos.
+So flipping between your two attack vessels now begins to prove fruitful.

 The second level proves just how cruel and sadistic those Bitmap Brothers truly were!!